-Furthermore, the feasibility of improving water quality as measured by indicators (1)-(3), of de-listing the lake, and of implementing DNR-approved management strategies required to meet these water quality goals is unknown.
+Furthermore, the feasibility of improving water quality as measured by indicators (1)-(3), of de-listing the lake for its metalimnetic oxygen minima, and of implementing DNR-approved management strategies required to meet these water quality goals is unknown.

 In 2016, the WDNR awarded the Green Lake Association a Lake Protection Grant for a Diagnostic and Feasibility Study to better understand these issues.
+The field and modeling portion of the study was concluded in 2020 and a final report will be issued to the WDNR in June 2021.
 The Diagnostic and Feasibility Study will:

 Provide an understanding of the factors leading to hypoxic conditions that develop in the metalimnion and hypolimnion,